3 most bizarre Czech Easter traditions: forget about cute bunnies. Czechs go beyond your wildest fantasies!

 The word “pomlázka” (whip) is derived from a Czech word “pomladit” which means “to make younger.”
 The tradition says that the fresh willow rods are full of spring energy that goes straight into the body.
 So we rather stand a little pain and wait for a miracle!

-The Easter bizarreness doesn´t end yet.
-Now it’s time for a little reward.
-Yes, women are expected to give men something for their whipping.
-We say “thank you” and offer all guys shots of liquor (usually slivovice = homemade plum brandy), painted eggs or various sweet treats.
+The Easter bizarreness continue!
+Now comes a unique twist: women are expected to reward men for their whipping.
+To express gratitude, we offer the guys shots of liquor (typically slivovice, which is homemade plum brandy), decorated eggs, or an assortment of sweet treats.

-And that´s how it goes every year.
-This Easter tradition is very common in Czech villages where local guys visit one house after another and whip women of all ages.
-In the cities people are more conservative and do the Easter whipping only at home.
-You don’t have to worry, nobody will start whipping you in the streets or in your hotel.
+This annual tradition thrives in Czech villages, where local men visit house after house to whip women of all ages.
+In urban areas, people tend to be more reserved and reserve the Easter whipping for the home.
+Rest assured, there’s no need to worry; you won’t find anyone whipping you in the streets of Prague or at your hotel.

-Pooping lamb – another weird Czech Easter tradition
+3. Pooping Lambs – another quirky Czech Easter tradition

 When Czechs celebrate Easter?